-'A Close Personal Relationship' Under Pressure As Trump Hosts Macron
+'A Close Personal Relationship' Under Pressure As Trump Hosts France's Macron

-President Donald Trump will welcome French President Emmanuel Macron to the United States for an official state visit on Monday, in the latest sign of good will between the two leaders.
+President Trump will welcome French President Emmanuel Macron to the United States for an official state visit on Monday, in the latest sign of good will between the two leaders.

 The two got off to a rocky start after sharing a tense handshake at their first meeting at a NATO summit in Brussels last May.
-But, since that shaky beginning, Trump and Macron have developed a surprisingly collegial bond.
+But since that shaky beginning, Trump and Macron have developed a surprisingly collegial bond.

 "It's no secret that President Trump and President Macron enjoy a good working relationship — I may say, a close personal relationship," a senior administration official told reporters at a briefing ahead of the Macron's visit.

 The strength of that bond may be tested during their talks this week, though.
-Macron is expected to press Trump for concessions on matters where the United States and France have not been aligned, including the U.S. military strategy in Syria, the Iran nuclear deal and trade.
+Macron is expected to press Trump for concessions on matters where the United States and France have not been aligned, including the U.S. military strategy in Syria, the Iran nuclear deal, and trade.

 Until now, Trump and Macron have been able to mostly lay aside their differences and work together on important issues.